-This policy revision is based upon a review of current publications and Web sites of health care organizations.
-A MED-LINE search was performed using the terms "oral health policy", "infant oral health policy", "child oral health policy", and "adolescent oral health policy".
+This policy revision is based upon a review of current publications and websites of health care organizations.
+A PubMed[®] electronic search was performed using the terms "oral health policy", "infant oral health policy", "child oral health policy", and "adolescent oral health policy".
+Papers for review were chosen from this list and from references within selected articles.